Blog

 What is the best time to take Calquence?

-Calquence may be taken with or without food but should be taken with water.
-When taking the capsule, swallow it whole; do not open, break, crush, chew, or allow it to dissolve in your mouth.
+Calquence may be taken with or without food, but should be taken with water.
+When taking the tablet, swallow it whole with water; do not break, crush, or chew it.
 If taken in combination with obinutuzumab (Gazyva), which is given intravenously, it is best to take Calquence at least 1 hour prior to the infusion.

 Is Acalanritinib available as a generic?

-Currently, acalanritinib is not available as a generic.
+Currently, acalabrutinib is not available as a generic.
 It is only available as the brand, Calquence.

 REFERENCES: